lunasec-io/lunasec/docs/blog/2021-11-02-our-ci-setup.md

 their own containers.
 Afterwards, a container running Cypress loads the web app and presses some buttons to make sure things work.

 Here are the containers we build, with each container based on the one before:
-* **Precached Dependencies** - a prebuilt container with static dependencies that we want to avoid installing every run, like Java.
+* **Precached Dependencies** - A prebuilt container with static dependencies that we want to avoid installing every run, like Java.
   We push this to Dockerhub.
-* **Lerna Bootstrap** - the first step of our CI build, where we call `lerna bootstrap` and it installs all NPM dependencies and links our project's modules to each other, and compiles all our TypeScript.
+* **Lerna Bootstrap** - The first step of our CI build, where we call `lerna bootstrap` and it installs all NPM dependencies and links our project's modules to each other, and compiles all our TypeScript.
-* **Runtime Containers** - containers that run a part of the app, all based on the bootstrap container above.
+* **Runtime Containers** - Containers that run a part of the app, all based on the bootstrap container above.
   For us, this is our CLI, our React App, and some other servers.

 Other containers we run:
-* **Cypress** - a container based on the official Cypress container that copies over the repo folder from the **Lerna Bootstrap** container in order to read and run the integration tests.
+* **Cypress** - A container based on the official Cypress container that copies over the repo folder from the **Lerna Bootstrap** container in order to read and run the integration tests.
 We found this *much* easier than getting Cypress installed on our own container.
-* **AWS Localstack** - a simulated copy of AWS using the AWS Localstack container.
+* **AWS Localstack** - A simulated copy of AWS using the AWS Localstack container.
 Seriously helpful for both local dev and CI.

 You can find these dockerfiles in our repo [here](https://github.com/lunasec-io/lunasec/tree/master/js/docker), mostly in `demo.dockerfile`.